lucaszz-econ/lucaszz-econ.github.io/pyproject.md

 <br><br>
-- Approximate Sparsity Class and Minimax Estimation (*Coming Soon!*)
+- Approximate Sparsity Class and Minimax Estimation [[link]](/notes/minimax_series.html){:target="_blank" rel="noopener"}

+   > - code my PhD second year paper, which establish various theoretical results of a new type of sparisty
+   >   - particularly, complexity (metric entropy) and minimax rates are established
+   >   - we show LASSO (as a selection mechanism) the density subset is still optimal
+   >   - data-driven LASSO threshold is based on a maximal inequality
+   >   - the code implements the theoretical results
+   >   - post-processing algorithms and additional Monte-Carlo simulations are provded